severalnines/docs/getting-started.rst

 *Step #3*

 Setup passwordless SSH to all target nodes (ClusterControl and all database nodes).
-Run following commands on ClusterControl:
+Run following commands on ClusterControl server:

 .. code-block:: bash